Welcome to Denver Zoological Foundation at Rio Mora NWR

-The Wind River Ranch Foundation (WRRF) is a 501c3 organization dedicated to preserving the Southwestern ecological heritage through restoration, research, and education.
+The Denver Zoological Foundation at Rio Mora NWR is a 501c3 organization dedicated to preserving the Southwestern ecological heritage through restoration, research, and education.

 In 2005, philanthropists Eugene and Clare Thaw decided that they wanted to see their 4,500 acre Wind River Ranch serve a societal benefit.
+To that end, they formed the Wind River Ranch Foundation.
 From the beginning, the dream has been to create a center for ecological restoration, research, education for youth, and a place where the great minds of the conservation world could come together and create solutions to counter degrading ecological systems.

 - To provide a refugia for native species and natural systems on the ranch, and to restore health to those systems that have been damaged in the past.
 This refugia lies along the Central Flyway.